 In case you were wondering, this is who we are

 Ageless Authors is an effort to recognize your vitality, your strength and your craft.
 It is designed to highlight the work of writers and artists 65 years of age and older.
-Ageless Authors is the brainchild of two highly experienced writer/editors – Ginnie Bivona and Larry Upshaw — who have launched a crusade on behalf of senior creativity.
+Ageless Authors is the brainchild of two highly experienced writer/editors – Ginnie Bivona and Larry Upshaw — who launched a crusade on behalf of senior creativity in 2015.

-Ginnie and Larry have been friends and business associates for a number of years and now they have decided to collaborate on this exciting new project.
+Ginnie and Larry were friends and business associates for a number of years and decided to collaborate on this exciting new project.
 Jean is a longtime friend of Larry’s.
 All three have extensive experience as writers, publishers and in marketing.

 Larry Upshaw came to this work through journalism by way of public relations and marketing.
 He became a professional writer in his teens, when he contributed feature articles to the rotogravure magazine of the Dallas Times Herald.
 After graduating from the University of Texas at Austin, he wrote for Texas Highways Magazine, Houston City, TIME, Rocky Mountain Magazine and the Christian Science Monitor.
 He wrote a sports column that was syndicated in many southern and southwestern newspapers including the Dallas Morning News.

 Larry also wrote for a number of corporate publications including those of Frito-Lay, PepsiCo Foods, Shell Oil and Braniff Airways.
 He created and published a magazine for the seniors programs of 28 hospitals nationwide.
-He is now creative director and CEO of Texas Law Marketing and has published a dozen books on law, health and business.
+As creative director and CEO of Texas Law Marketing, he published a dozen books on law, health and business.

-He is married, the father of two grown children, and looks forward to the day when he can reread his entire library and wrestle the bear called Fiction one more time.
+He is married, the father of two grown children, and looks forward to the day when he can reread his entire library and wrestle the bear named Fiction one more time.